wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-create-documentdb-website.md

 <a name="NextSteps"></a>
 ## Next steps

 Congratulations!
-You've deployed DocumentDB, App Service web app and a sample web application using Azure Resource Manager templates.
+You've deployed DocumentDB, Azure Websites and a sample web site using Azure Resource Manager templates.

 - To learn more about DocumentDB, click [here](http://azure.com/docdb).
-- To learn more about Azure App Service Web apps, click [here](http://go.microsoft.com/fwlink/?LinkId=325362).
+- To learn more about Azure Websites, click [here](http://go.microsoft.com/fwlink/?LinkId=325362).
-- To learn more about Azure Resource Manager templates, click [here](https://msdn.microsoft.com/library/azure/dn790549.aspx).
+- To learn more about Azure Resource Manager templates, click [here](https://msdn.microsoft.com/zh-cn/library/azure/dn790549.aspx).

 ## What's changed
-* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](http://go.microsoft.com/fwlink/?LinkId=529714)
+* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the old portal to the new portal see: [Reference for navigating the Azure portal](http://go.microsoft.com/fwlink/?LinkId=529715)
+* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the Azure Management Portal](https://manage.windowsazure.cn/)

->[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](http://go.microsoft.com/fwlink/?LinkId=523751), where you can immediately create a short-lived starter web app in App Service.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
 No credit cards required; no commitments.